campa-consortium/pals/source/coordinates.md

 Note that `Girder` elements ([xxx](#s:girder)) also only have a single coordinate frame but they are not included in any branch.

-Most element types have a "straight" geometry as shown in {numref}`f:ele.coord.frame`A. That is, the reference curve through the element is a straight line segment with the {math}`x` and {math}`y` axes always pointing in the same direction.
+Most element kinds have a "straight" geometry as shown in {numref}`f:ele.coord.frame`A. That is, the reference curve through the element is a straight line segment with the {math}`x` and {math}`y` axes always pointing in the same direction.
 For a [Bend](#s:bend}) element the reference curve is a segment of a circular arc as shown in